katiaipduarte/-rick-and-morty-wiki-/README.md

 ## Installation

-To use this app, first clone from GitHub via 'git clone https://github.com/katiaipduarte/cra-boilerplate' at your terminal, `cd` to the new directory, then run `npm install`.
+To use this app, first clone from GitHub via `git clone https://github.com/katiaipduarte/rick-and-morty-wiki` at your terminal, `cd` to the new directory, then run `npm install`.
 Before running this project, you will need to create a `.env.local` file, with the same env as the ones in the `.env.example`.
 At last, run `npm run start` to launch your http server.

 ### API Keys